 Whole Brain Radiation Therapy & Brain Metastases

 The treatment the doctor recommends will depend on the patient’s individual condition.
 Traditionally, whole brain radiation has been prescribed as the standard of care for patients who have multiple brain metastases.
 These are cancers which have spread from other sites in the body and they are often very small and can be numerous.
-This can make these tumors difficult to target individually, so whole brain radiation therapy is often the preferred option because it can treat all of the tumors at once by treating the entire brain.
+This can sometimes make these tumors difficult to target individually, so whole brain radiation therapy may be a preferred option in these cases because it can treat all of the tumors at once by treating the entire brain.
 Whole brain radiation therapy may cause hair loss and other short term side effects such as skin irritation, headaches and nausea.
 Some potential long term risks of whole brain radiation include cognitive problems or memory and/or speech deficits that do not resolve, intense headaches, seizures, and neurological deficits.

 Leksell Gamma Knife® Icon™ at The Valley Hospital